PRESS for MARY SCHOLZ, CALIFORNIA, and

 …You are forewarned; this is an emotional journey like no other.
 The pace picks up with a blues-rock tempo title song The Girl She Thought You Knew that unreels the story, pushing your love away with the lyrics, “I’m Sorry baby , but I tried/Sorry for telling you all those lies”.
 This girl has been places, not all of them good, and you alternately want to take her in your arms and comfort her and scream back at her in anger.”

 “No artifice, no nervousness, no hesitation – Mary Scholz is in her element on stage.
-When she turns that wicked-brilliant smile on the room, framed by her trademark long feather earrings, she can make you and each person in the audience, whether friend of soon-to-be-friend, relax into what seems like a personal relationship.
+When she turns that wicked-brilliant smile on the room, she can make you and each person in the audience, whether friend of soon-to-be-friend, relax into what seems like a personal relationship.

 Her clear, bell-like voice, her confidence on stage, her honest lyrics and her intimate introspection all combined to make her performance a joy.”